jipingw/DNAcycP2/README.md

 **Cite DNAcycP2 package**:

-Kendall, B., Jin, C., Li, K., Ruan, F., Wang, X.A., Wang, J.-P., DNAcycP2: improved estimation of intrinsic DNA cyclizability through data augmentation, *Nucleic Acids Research*, 2025
+Kendall, B., Jin, C., Li, K., Ruan, F., Wang, X.A., Wang, J.-P., DNAcycP2: improved estimation of intrinsic DNA cyclizability through data augmentation, *Nucleic Acids Research*, gkaf145, 2025

-## What is DNAcycP2?
+## Introduction

 **DNAcycP2**, short for **DNA** **cyc**lizability **P**rediction v**2**, is an R package (Python version is also available) developed for precise and unbiased prediction of DNA intrinsic cyclizability scores.
 This tool builds on a deep learning framework that integrates Inception and Residual network architectures with an LSTM layer, providing a robust and accurate prediction mechanism.